zamalali/langchain-code/README.md

 2.  **Launch the Interactive Launcher:**
     Just type `langcode` in your terminal.
 This opens a menu where you can configure your session.

-## The Interactive Launcher
+## Interactive Mode

-LangCode's interactive launcher is the central hub for all your coding tasks.
+The interactive mode serves as the central hub for all your coding tasks.
 It allows you to:

 *   **Choose a Command:** Select what you want to do: `chat`, `feature`, `fix`, or `analyze`.
 *   **Configure the Engine:** Pick between `react` (fast and efficient) and `deep` (for complex tasks).